-- a) Pupils have access to the email messaging service via their G-Suite account, allowing them to email a restricted number of addresses specifically permitted by the ICT staff, these being primarily school addresses and specified other addresses that have been approved - b) Members of staff may send and receive emails externally but not to parents to whom messages must be sent only through the school office - c) Staff are able to access their school emails from home and will need to follow the procedure on how this may be achieved via the webmail link on the school's website.
+- a) Pupils have access to the email messaging service via their G-Suite account, allowing them to email a restricted number of addresses specifically permitted by the Head of computing, these being primarily school addresses and specified other addresses that have been approved - b) Members of staff may send and receive emails externally but not to parents to whom messages must be sent only through the school office - c) Staff are able to access their school emails from home by signing into their school Google account

 4.5.4.
-Staff should use their school email address for correspondence of a professional nature.
+Staff should use their school email address for all correspondence of a professional nature.
 It is unacceptable to use personal email addresses for school or professional communication.
-Similarly, except with the consent of the Head it is unacceptable for any, member of staff to forward data related to the schools and/or to children to any email external addresses including their own personal email.
+Similarly, except with the consent of the Head it is unacceptable for any member of staff to forward data related to the school and/or to children to any email external addresses including their own personal email.
 For example, staff must not forward a child's report from his/her school email account to his/her personal account.

 4.5.5.
-All emails from the school addressed or copied to an e-address external must by law show at the foot of the email the school's (or, where relevant for central staff) statutory footer, and it is good practice to show the school's telephone number, thus:
+All emails from the school addressed or copied to an e-address externally must by law show at the foot of the email the school's statutory footer.
+This includes the school's logo, the staff member's name and designation, the school's address, the school office email info@prospecths.org.uk a link to the school's website, and the school's telephone number.
+As this footer cannot be added to email accounts on mobile devices, emails sent from mobile devices such as personal cellphones must be to internal accounts only.